avolitty/avolitty-reader/README.md

 The second argument variable `i` is a `const char *` string.

-The value should be a full path name to a file.
+The value is a full path name to a file.

 `AvolittyReaderB()` reads the file and returns chunked data.